Last Updated on July 2, 2026 by Daniel Globe

 Importance of Regular Maintenance

-Regular maintenance of your tent’s polyurethane (PU) coating is crucial for ensuring its longevity and performance, especially since this coating provides essential waterproofing.
+Regular maintenance of your tent’s PU coating is crucial for ensuring its longevity and performance, since this coating provides essential waterproofing.
 To protect your investment, consider the following steps:

-- Inspect Regularly: Check the PU coating for any signs of wear, especially after heavy use.
+- Inspect Regularly: Check the PU coating for signs of wear, especially after heavy use or storage.

-- Store Properly: Keep your tent dry and clean when not in use to prevent damage.
+- Store Properly: Keep your tent completely dry and clean before packing it away to prevent coating breakdown.

 Reproofing Techniques and Tips